tsathoqqua/limadocs/docs/source/command/addemote.rst

 e.g. $N $vkick $t hard. && $N $vkick $t hard (how mean).

-gives:
+  |   gives:
-me: You kick Rust hard.
+  |   me: You kick Rust hard.
-rust: Beek kicks you hard.
+  |   rust: Beek kicks you hard.
-room: Beek kicks Rust hard (how mean).
+  |   room: Beek kicks Rust hard (how mean).

 (when there is no message for the target, they see the first one)

 also: $N $vkick $t hard. && $N $vkick $t hard (how mean). && $N $vkick $t hard (ouch!).

-gives:
+  |   gives:
-me: You kick Rust hard.
+  |   me: You kick Rust hard.
-rust: Beek kicks you hard (ouch!).
+  |   rust: Beek kicks you hard (ouch!).
-room: Beek kicks Rust hard (how mean).
+  |   room: Beek kicks Rust hard (how mean).

-Extensive details of the messaging syntax are available in /contrib/emotehelp.txt
+Extensive details of the messaging syntax are available in */contrib/emotehelp.txt*

+..TAGS: RST